-In Plain Sight is the first body of work I created after discovering my families hidden African American ancestry and passing as white.
-The Journey is a collection of works about my thoughts about hybridity, racism, colorism and caste, with a bit of feminism thrown in for good measure.
+In Plain Sight is the first body of work I created after discovering my families hidden African American ancestry.
+The Journey is a collection of works about my thoughts on hybridity, racism, colorism and caste.

-The first work I created about my ancestry, Lost and Found, was cobbled together aided by Google and the scant details I knew of my ancestry back in 2018.
-Since then, through research into the archives of James Madison’s Montpelier and the Montpelier Descendant Community and a genealogist member of my family, we have reconstructed my family’s history from 1830 to present day.
+The first work I created about my ancestry, Lost and Found, was cobbled together aided by Google and the scant details I knew of my family’s ancestry back in 2018.
+Since then, through research into the archives of James Madison’s Montpelier, the Montpelier Descendant Community and the help of a genealogist member of my family, we have reconstructed my family’s history from 1830 to present day.
 And in broader strokes, backwards from then until the birth of our nation.
 My family surname, Braxton, is descended from Carter Braxton, a signer of the Declaration of Independence, tying our family’s ancestry to the history of America’s birth.

-My hope is that this work upends the idea of colorism.
-Encourages the viewer to look deeper and learn the truth about the history of racial relations in this country.
+My hope is that this work upends the idea of colorism. encourages the viewer to look deeper and learn the truth about the history and brutality of racial relations in this country.
 I believe truth, honesty and education about America's past is the key to a strong, peaceful, integrated and resilient future.
 Brotherhood is the goal.
 Humanity is the key.
-The Journey is the space where my sculptures examining issues of race and equality, that continue to seep out of my being, will live.
+The Journey is the space where my sculptures examining issues of race and equality live.

 “Humanism is our common faith: the belief that we are all interconnected is the higher ground that we call the world to” Reverend John Morehouse, UU, Westport, CT